seandmccarthy/seandmccarthy.github.com/_posts/2018-08-20-parsing-and-comparing-version-numbers.md

 The other problem is if you wanted to have [semantic versioning](https://semver.org/) with three version indicator values- "major version", "minor version", and "patch version".
 E.g. `1.9.3`.
 We can't use a decimal here.

-The solution is not treat a version number as anything like a decimal.
-It is three distinct whole number values grouped together, needing a comparison at each level.
+The solution is not to treat a version number as anything like a decimal.
+It is three distinct whole number values, grouped together, needing a comparison at each level.

 If you are using Ruby, you can use the [Gem::Version](https://ruby-doc.org/stdlib-2.5.0/libdoc/rubygems/rdoc/Gem/Version.html) library, it does the right thing.